msearle5/xygos/docs/dungeon.rst

 bargain, they simply throw the item away.
 You can use this feature to learn item flavors.

-The General Store (``1``)
+The Convenience Store (``1``)
-  The General Store sells foods, some clothing, torches, oil, shovels and picks.
-All of these items and some others can be sold back to the general store for money.
-The general store restocks like every store, but the inventory types never change.
+  The Convenience Store sells foods, some shoes and clothing, digging tools, ammunition, lights and batteries.
+All of these items and some others can be sold back to the convenience store for money.
+The convenience store restocks like every store, but the inventory types don't change very much.

 The Armoury (``2``)
   The Armoury is where the town's armour is fashioned.
 All sorts of